If you want loved ones to remember you fondly, tackle your estate planning tasks. Your heirs will thank you for not leaving a legal mess to sort out.

 If you’re married, your spouse needs a separate will, AARP says.

-In the absence of a will, a probate court will name an executor for your estate, typically a spouse or grown child.
+In the absence of a last will and testament, a probate court will name an executor — typically a spouse or grown child — for your estate.
 Probate proceedings are a matter of public record.
 So keep private information — passwords, for example — out of your will, as that information could become part of a public document.

 2. Revocable living trust